adgeli/The_Supply_Blockchain/source_code/Kovan_Test_Cases.md

 ## `Stage 5 Test`

 In the final transaction of the contract, again we expecting payment of 1 Ethereum to stage 5 owners account and the contact balance to decrease by the stage 5 amount with the contract balance set to zero.
 Setting the contract balance to zero with signal the closure of the contract.
-Also the stage will be set to zero along with the stage balance.
+Also, the stage will be set to zero along with the stage balance.

 Stage 5 Owners Opening Balance
 ![Stage5 Open Balance](screenshots/test_stg5_open_bal.JPG)